illinois-ceesd/emirge/README.md

 - `--pip-pkgs=FILE`: Install additional pip packages from the pip requirements file specified in `FILE`.
 - `--git-ssh`: Use SSH-based URL to clone mirgecom.
 - `--debug`: Show debugging output of this script (set -x).
-- `--skip-clone`: Skip cloning mirgecom, assume it will be manually copied to `--install-prefix`.
+- `--skip-clone`: Skip cloning mirgecom, assume it will be manually copied to the selected installation prefix.
 - `--help`: Print this help text.

 ## Testing the installation